Michael Prior (theologian)

-Michael Prior (15 March 1942 – 21 July 2004) was a priest of the Congregation of the Mission, professor of biblical theology at Saint Mary's College, University of Surrey, and a liberation theologian.
+Michael Prior, CM (15 March 1942 – 21 July 2004) was a priest of the Congregation of the Mission, professor of biblical theology at Saint Mary's College, University of Surrey, and a liberation theologian.
 He was one of the more colourful and controversial figures in the Catholic Church in Great Britain, and an outspoken critic of Israel and of Zionism.

 Biography

 Prior was born in Cork in 1942.
 He entered the Congregation of the Mission on leaving school and took a degree in Physics at University College Dublin.
 Trained at Vincentian Seminary in St Joseph's, Blackrock, on completing his theological studies he was ordained in Castleknock College in 1969.
 After ordination he studied Semitic Languages, gaining his Licentiate in Sacred Scripture in Rome in 1972.
 He then obtained a PhD on the theology of St Paul from King's College London.

 For three years he was director of the Vincentian Formation, followed by two years at Bishop Ullathorne Roman Catholic School, Coventry.
 In 1977, he was appointed to St Mary's College, Twickenham, first as lecturer in theology, then as department head (1987–97), and subsequently as professor of Theology and Religious Studies.